 Involvement in a student organization helps students meet new friends, joins individuals with similar views, and promotes and celebrates common interests, while building interpersonal skills.
 Students who participate in student organizations receive opportunities that enrich their college experiences through the development of core competencies that include effective communication, intellectual growth, self-awareness and collaboration with others.
 Participation in student organizations and leadership programs help students to become more engaged and integrated into campus life and gain more from their college experience.
 Student governance provides opportunities for student involvement in the administrative, legislative and judicial processes of the College.
-Students have the opportunity to write articles of interest, poems and short stories in The Owl newspaper and Reflections literary magazine.
+Students have the opportunity to write articles of interest, poems and short stories and submit pictures of artwork and photography in The Owl newspaper and Reflections literary and art magazine.